cityresearch/map673/module-03/lesson-03.md

 });  // end of $.getJSON()
 ```

-Examining the output within the Console, let's understand the data structure returned by the `Papa.parse()` method.
-We first see that the library encoded 52 rows of data as a JSON object and assigned it to a property named `data`.
-Papa Parse has successfully converted our 52 US states of CSV tabular data (the data includes Puerto Rico and Washington DC as states) into a JSON object.
-Furthermore, we should note that it has also encoded the numerical data values for each year as string types (we should remember this later,\ when we're using these data values).
+Examining the output within the Console, let's closely understand the data structure returned by the `Papa.parse()` method.
+We first see that a JSON object containing the 52 rows of data has been encoded as the value to a property named `data`.
+Papa parse has successfully converted our 52 US states of CSV tabular data (the data includes Puerto Rico and Washington DC as states) into a JSON object.
+Furthermore, we should note that it has also encoded the numerical data values for each year as String types (we should remember this later, when we're using these data values).

 The following animation shows us logging both the `states` and the `data` to the Console and inspecting the output.

 ![CSV data has been parsed into a JSON object](lesson-03-graphics/parsed-csv.gif)
 **Figure 04.** CSV data has been parsed into a JSON object.

 Great, now that we have our two data objects in the same place (our GeoJSON geometry data and the CSV attribute data converted to an array of objects), let's figure out a way to attach the attribute data from the CSV file to the GeoJSON geometry data.
 To do so, let's first get them out of these asynchronous callback functions and into a new function for processing.
-That's easy enough: we'll call a function and pass them as arguments:
+That's easy enough: we'll simply call a function and pass them as arguments:

 ```javascript
 $.getJSON("us-states.json", function(states) {